Background pattern

 • difficulty moving

-During HIV treatment, there may be an increase in weight and blood glucose and lipid levels.
-This may be partly related to the recovery of health and lifestyle, and in the case of blood lipids, sometimes to the HIV medications themselves.
+During HIV treatment, there may be an increase in weight and glucose and lipid levels in the blood.
+This may be partly related to the recovery of health and lifestyle, and in the case of lipids in the blood, sometimes to HIV medications themselves.
 Your doctor will monitor these changes.

 Other effects in children

-• Children receiving emtricitabine often experience frequent changes in skin color, including:
+• Children who receive emtricitabine often experience changes in skin color, including

-• Children often present with a low red blood cell count (anemia)
+• Children frequently have a low red blood cell count (anemia)

-• which may cause fatigue or shortness of breath
+• this can cause fatigue or shortness of breath

 Reporting side effects

-Do not use this medication after the expiration date that appears on the bottle and the carton after CAD.
+Do not use this medication after the expiration date shown on the bottle and carton after EXP.
 The expiration date is the last day of the month indicated.

 • Store in the original bottle to protect from moisture.
 Keep the bottle tightly closed.

-• It has been demonstrated that the product is stable for up to 60 days after the first opening of the bottle.
+• The product has been shown to be stable for up to 60 days after the first opening of the bottle.

-Medicines should not be disposed of through the drains or in the trash.
-Dispose of the containers and medicines you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need in the pharmacy's SIGRE collection point.
+If you have any questions, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

-• The active ingredients are emtricitabina and tenofovir disoproxilo.
-Each film-coated tablet of Emtricitabina/Tenofovir disoproxilo Teva contains 200 mg of emtricitabina and 245 mg of tenofovir disoproxilo (equivalent to 291.22 mg of tenofovir disoproxil phosphate or 136 mg of tenofovir)
+• The active ingredients are emtricitabine and tenofovir disoproxil.
+Each film-coated tablet of Emtricitabine/Tenofovir disoproxil Teva contains 200 mg of emtricitabine and 245 mg of tenofovir disoproxil (equivalent to 291.22 mg of tenofovir disoproxil phosphate or 136 mg of tenofovir)

-• The other components are mannitol, sodium stearate fumarate, microcrystalline cellulose (E460), low-substituted hydroxypropylcellulose (E463), and hypromellose (E464).
+• The other ingredients are mannitol, sodium stearyl fumarate, microcrystalline cellulose (E460), low-substituted hydroxypropylcellulose (E463), and hypromellose (E464).

-The film-coated tablets of Emtricitabina/Tenofovir disoproxilo Teva are green to light green in color, oval in shape, approximately 18mm x 10 mm in size, and engraved with “E T” on one face and flat on the other face.
+The film-coated tablets of Emtricitabine/Tenofovir disoproxil Teva are green to light green, oval-shaped, approximately 18mm x 10mm in size, engraved with "E T" on one side and flat on the other side.

-Each bottle contains a silica gel desiccant that should be kept in the bottle to help protect your tablets.
-The silica gel desiccant is contained in a separate sachet or container and should not be swallowed.
+Each bottle contains a desiccant that should be kept in the bottle to help protect the tablets.
+The desiccant is contained in a separate pouch or container and should not be swallowed.

 The following package sizes are available: